-Chiropractic focuses on disorders of the musculoskeletal system, nervous system and the general health.
-It most often treats neuromusculoskeletal complaints, not only the low back and the neck but the extremities as well.
+Chiropractic focuses on disorders of the musculoskeletal system, nervous system, and general health.
+It most often treats neuromusculoskeletal complaints, not only in the low back and the neck but also in the extremities.
 Doctors of Chiropractic (sometimes chiropractic physicians) requires 4 years of graduate school after taking all the prerequisite courses through undergrad.
 Doctors of Chiropractic use a hands-on, drug-free approach to health care that includes patient examination, diagnosis and treatment.
-Some other tests that may be used are diagnostic imaging, laboratory testing and more to make the appropriate diagnosis and treatment plan for each individual.
-Chiropractors are able to diagnosis muscular disorders and make the approach referral if needed.
+Some other tests that may be used are diagnostic imaging, laboratory testing, and more to make the appropriate diagnosis and treatment plan for each individual.
+Chiropractors are able to diagnose muscular disorders and make the approach referral if needed.

 Goertz et al. (2013), Spine